What is mutual exchange?

 Some of our Assured Non Shorthold Tenancy Agreements also allow for close family members to succeed to your tenancy provided that there has not already been a succession and they have been in occupation of your home as their only or principal home for at least 12 months prior to your death.
 Although tenancies offered by all local authority and housing association landlords will continue to provide for one succession to your spouse or civil partner, some modern Tenancy Agreements will not now provide for succession by close family members including your children.

-Have you considered if you have the right to buy or right to acquire and if these rights will be available to you if you exchange?
+Will the right to buy or right to acquire be available to you if you exchange?

 Some Aragon tenants have the preserved right to buy i.e. if you were a tenant of Mid Bedfordshire District Council when your home transferred to Aragon and your tenancy has continued since the stock transfer.